Relationship addiction: signs, causes, and treatment

 What are the signs of relationship addiction?

-Signs of relationship addiction are the emotional patterns and behaviors that suggest an individual is excessively reliant on romantic relationships.
+Signs of relationship addiction are the emotional patterns and behaviors suggesting an individual is excessively reliant on romantic relationships.
 The signs of relationship addiction are listed below.

 What are the causes of relationship addiction?

-Causes of relationship addiction are the fundamental elements and factors that lead someone to become unhealthily dependent on intimate relationships.
+Causes of relationship addiction are the fundamental elements and factors leading someone to become unhealthily dependent on intimate relationships.
 The causes of relationship addiction are listed below.

 How does dopamine affect relationship addiction?

 Dopamine affects relationship addiction by modulating the brain’s reward system.
-When an individual encounters romantic love or the thrill of a fresh relationship, their brain releases dopamine, a neurotransmitter linked to pleasure, reward, and motivation.
+When a person experiences romantic attraction or the excitement of a new relationship, the brain releases dopamine, a chemical tied to pleasure, motivation and reward.

 How does low self-esteem affect relationship addiction?